matthew-allison05/OPTiMAL_2024/README.md

 4) OPTiMAL_DValues_Timeseries: Returns the CD value timeseries of Figure 3, REF TO MANUSCRIPT.
 5) ODP_1168_1172: Returns the site specific (ODP 1168 and 1172, Tasmania) timeseries of Figure 	4, REF TO MANUSCRIPT.\
 ./
-**All excel files below to be added as a supplimentary in the paper**
+**All excel files below to be added as a supplementary in the paper**
 **Global_Calibration.csv**: Recommended modern calibration dataset (default setting), combining the full core-top data of [Tierney & Tingley (2015)](https://doi.org/10.1038/sdata.2015.29) with additional data from [Seki et al. (2014)], as per OPTiMAL (2020).\
 **Example_Holocene.csv**: A subset of the ancient data compilation from the Holocene.\
 **Ancient_Data_Compilation.csv**: The full ancient data compilation (n=12,256) in a format that will run directly in OPTiMAL.\